 So, the process should go in a very different sequence and one which you should recommend…is to go to the size charts first.
 And learn what a woman’s body look’s like.
 It is amazing how many of the CD/TG/or whatever girls are about women’s measurements.

-First, notice that unless you’re hopelessly overweight…and need to go to a fat lady’s online site or store you should study the size chart.
+First, notice that unless you’re very overweight…and need to go to a larger lady’s online site or store you should study the size chart of the store you want to buy from.

 You should then calculate what your potential female measurements might be in this stage of your development.
 For example, a quick look at a dozen brands and department stores will tell you that, generally, the bust measurement runs about 8 inches greater than the waist measurement, and that the hip measurement runs about 10 inches greater than the waist measurement…(and about 2 inches greater than the bust).
 This is what the typical woman looks like and this is how the various sizes are designed (at least for the usual male height range).